Rails-Designer/kern/README.md

 ## Rails Icons support

-The application/dashboard layout and the Form Builder have support for [Rails Icons](https://github.com/Rails-Desiger/rails_icons).
+The application/dashboard layout and the Form Builder have optional support for [Rails Icons](https://github.com/Rails-Desiger/rails_icons).
+Run `bin/rails generate rails_icons:install --libraries=phosphor` to enable them.

 ### Sluggable concern

 If you do not want to expose the record's primary key, use the `Sluggable` concern.
-Include it in the model, make sure it has a (unique) `slug` column, and look up records now using `ModelName.sluggable.find(params[:id])`.
+Include it in the model, make sure it has a (unique) `slug` column, and look up records using `ModelName.sluggable.find(params[:id])`.

 ### Configuration

 Little syntactic sugar on top of Rails' `config_for` as explained [in this article](https://railsdesigner.com/saas/configuration/).
-Keep configuration together in, e.g. `config/configuration/urls.yml` and call each value like `Config::Urls.docs`.^
+Keep configuration together in, e.g. `config/configuration/urls.yml` and call each value like `Config::Urls.docs`.

 ## Contributing